guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

 > When you develop a Unity Android application, you can use plug-ins to extend the standard UnityPlayerActivity class (the primary Java class for the Unity Player on Android, similar to AppController.mm on Unity iOS).
 An application can override all basic interactions between the Android OS and the Unity Android application.

+The common methods to extend UnityPlayerActivity are:

-The suggested method in Unity documentation is to extend *UnityPlayerActivity* is to open the exported Android project in Android Studio, and do modifications from there.
-However, this method may introduce friction and difficulties in workflow, such as maintaining an isolated repository for the extension plugin and maintaining other modules that you may want to introduce.
+- The suggested method in Unity documentation is to extend *UnityPlayerActivity* is to open the exported Android project in Android Studio, and do modifications from there.
+However, this method may introduce friction and difficulties in workflow, such as difficulty in source control of the extension plugin, and maintaining other modules/plugins that you may want to introduce.

-Another manual method suggested around the web is to copy `classes.jar` from the Unity directory to your working directory.
-However, this requires including the classes.jar within the plugin or needs extra effort to exclude it from builds.
+- Another method suggested around the web is to manually copy `classes.jar` from the Unity directory to your working directory.
+However, this requires including the `classes.jar`file within the plugin, or needs extra effort to exclude it from builds.

 On the other hand, with this method, you can have an isolated Android Studio project for your Unity plugin, by referencing the Unity classes without a need to copy and maintain `classes.jar`, and keeping the reference `import com.unity3d.player.UnityPlayerActivity;` intact.

 The whole idea is to mock `com.unity3d.player.UnityPlayerActivity;` by including a *compile-only* module for `UnityPlayerActivity`.
 This way you can work on a fresh isolated Android Studio project as if you are working on an exported Android Studio project.

-## Step-by-step guide
+## Guide

-You can use [the project provided](https://github.com/guneyozsan/UnityGoodPractices) as a template, or follow this guide to start fresh.
+You can use [the project created with this method](https://github.com/guneyozsan/UnityGoodPractices) as a starting point, or follow this guide to start fresh.

+It is suggested create the project from scratch if you are using a significantly newer version of Android Studio, or you would like to keep the references of the tests removed.

+This project was created using *Android Studio Arctic Fox 2020.3.1*.

+### Android Studio

-### 1) Create your activity
+#### Create your activity

 1. In Android Studio create a new project with *"No activity"*.
     1. Use package name that matches your Unity project `com.mycompany.myunityproject.player` (e.g. `com.awesomegamestudio.veryfungame.player`).